AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 Best for: Non-clinical drafting only (administrative letters, internal memos without PHI).
 Never for patient documentation.

 Is your team running an informal ChatGPT scribe pilot today?
-Book a 30-minute remediation call →
+Book a Consultation

 Editorial pick: what FC would deploy for an Ontario FHO today

-For a clinic that needs intake plus documentation in one platform, Mutuo Health wins.
-The point is that there is no universal winner; there is a best fit per archetype.
+For a clinic that needs intake plus documentation in one platform, Mutuo’s AutoScribe wins.
+There is no universal winner here.
+There is a best fit per archetype, and the archetype is set by how much contract work the practice can absorb.

 Cross-cutting risks every vendor inherits